I am excited!

 The ‘how' of travel is a challenging issue and that last one, how to know what areas are safe, is a biggie.
 Much of solo travel safety is about being in safe places – not putting yourself in situations that could put you in harm’s way.
 In my experience, this is achieved three ways:

-- by understanding the logic of your destination
+- by understanding the logic of a destination

 - by having a healthy sense of what you don't know